-Our amended and restated certificate of incorporation provides for the classification of our board of directors into three classes of directors.
+Our amended and restated certificate of incorporation will provide that our board of directors will be classified into three classes of directors.
 The existence of a classified board of directors could discourage a third-party from making a tender offer or otherwise attempting to obtain control of us, as it is more difficult and time consuming for stockholders to replace a majority of the directors on a classified board of directors.
 See the section titled "Management - Classified Board of Directors" for additional information.